dribnet/purvs/README.md

 ## PS1 MDDN 242 2017

-### Cliffside Clock
+### Maeda Clock

-This clock is based on the circadian rythm of the tides.
-As the tide goes in and out it hits notches for the hours on the cliffside.
-The sky indicates am/pm, a bird flies across the sky each minuet and the waves are spaces a second apart.
-The alarm is a seagul flying into the secondary cliff edge and squarking.
+This clock is a recreation of John Maeda's 8th clock.
+I didn't make any real changes other than numbers.
+I felt it was more important to focus on completing the task in order to practice using the terminal to push the updates to my gist as I was having some trouble with the system.